Magnetic Particle Inspection-MPI

 By using a combination of two magnetic fields, a swinging or rotating magnetic flux can be produced, which will detect a crack in any orientation.

-Usually the iron particles – dry powder or suspended in a liquid (magnetic ink) – are applied while the magnetising current is still flowing, but residual magnetisation is sometimes used, when the particles are applied after magnetisation.
-Some steels retain sufficient magnetisation for this method to be satisfactory, and in this case smaller, more portable, magnetising equipment can be used.
+Usually the iron particles – dry powder or suspended in a liquid (magnetic ink) – are applied while the magnetizing current is still flowing, but residual magnetization is sometimes used when the particles are applied after magnetization.
+Some steels retain sufficient magnetization for this method to be satisfactory, and in this case, smaller, more portable, magnetizing equipment can be used.
 Magnetic inks (particles suspended in a liquid) are used more widely than dry powders.
 They are applied by low-pressure spray, dipping or brushing; it is important to use plenty of ink and to allow time for the particles to flow over the surface and migrate to any cracks.
-On dark surfaces a very thin layer of white paint can be applied to give a higher contrast indication.
+On dark surfaces, a very thin layer of white paint can be applied to give a higher contrast indication.

 Fluorescent particles, which require UV-A illumination, are widely used and coloured particles are also available.
 The indications of cracks can be preserved by photography or by the use of peel-off transparent adhesive film.
 MPI methods can be applied to relatively rough and dirty surfaces, but the flaw sensitivity may be impaired.
 Magnetic methods for underwater applications have been developed.
 Only under very special conditions can sub-surface flaws be detected by MPI.